 27-6A-5.
-Department cooperation.
+Authority cooperation.

-Subject to state and federal statutes and regulations governing the sharing of confidential information, the department shall cooperate with a participating utility in identifying those persons eligible for assistance pursuant to the Low Income Water, Sewer and Solid Waste Service Assistance Act.
+Subject to state and federal statutes and rules governing the sharing of confidential information, the authority shall cooperate with a participating utility in identifying those persons eligible for assistance in accordance with the Low Income Water, Sewer and Solid Waste Service Assistance Act.